-Our Secondary School Direct programmes (with the exception of Geography) are through the @Exeter model with the University of Exeter.
+Our Secondary School Direct programmes are through the @Exeter model with the University of Exeter.
 This means that our trainees get the benefit of a more school-based programme while at the same time being able to access the acclaimed University of Exeter PGCE course, delivered at The Graduate School of Education, St Luke's Campus, Exeter.

-The main placement will be in an Alliance school, as well as a short placement in the spring term with a second school.
-You would spend the first month in your main placement school, including one week in a feeder primary school, completing some preliminary experience activities and completing the induction phase.
-School based training will be supported by a principal subject tutor in your subject and a mentor outside of your subject area.
+You spend the first month in your main placement school, including one week in a feeder primary school, completing preliminary experience activities and the induction phase.
+School based training will be supported by a Principal Subject Tutor (PST) in your subject and a mentor outside of your subject area.

-There are regular seminar days through the university to enable you to revisit your subject-based pedagogy.
-Dartmoor TSA has three of our own seminar days, with the core purpose of bringing the cohort of secondary trainees together to discuss and share their experiences, receive additional professional development from our range of highly-skilled Specialist Leaders of Education and have the opportunity to engage in the most current educational research.
+Dartmoor Teaching School Alliance has three of our own seminar days, with the purpose of bringing our secondary trainees together to discuss and share their experiences, receive additional professional development from our highly-skilled specialist trainers and have the opportunity to engage in the most current educational research.
 You'll also be given the opportunity to access workshops on getting your first job, including mock interviews with former headteachers.
 With over twenty trainees on our secondary programme in 2019-2020, Dartmoor Teaching School Alliance is a popular School Direct choice for trainees in Devon and the wider area.

-We offer the following subjects at Secondary: English, Maths, Biology, Chemistry, Physics, History, Modern Foreign Languages and PE through this model.
+We offer the following subjects at Secondary: English, Maths, Biology, Chemistry, Physics, History, Geography, Modern Foreign Languages (French/German/Spanish), Religious Education and Physical Education.
 To find out more about the details of the PGCE component of each subject please visit the University of Exeter PGCE subject pages HERE

-Applicants will be contacted by phone shortly after we receive an application to discuss interview arrangements.
-Interviews are held in placement schools where possible and involve delivering a short teaching episode/presentation, a formal interview and a written task.
+Applicants will be contacted by phone or email shortly after we receive an application to discuss interview arrangements.
+Interviews are typically held at Okehampton College.

 Where applicants are overseas or unable to attend an interview, alternative arrangements can be made - please contact Martin Smith - Director - to discuss (email@example.com)